-Students with a valid reason to delay payment must contact the Student Finance Team (charges@stedmunds.cam.ac.uk) as soon as possible and in no circumstances later than 14 days after the first day of full term.
-Failure to do so will result in interest of 1.5% being charged on overdue accounts.
+Students with a valid reason to delay payment must contact the Student Finance Team; charges@st-edmunds.cam.ac.uk or student.finance@st-edmunds.cam.ac.uk within 14 days of the date of issue or the resolution of a reasonable query.
+Failure to do so will result in interest of 1.5% per month being charged on overdue accounts.

 Late or outstanding accounts mean that disciplinary action may be taken against the student; the College has the power to send down a student in these circumstances.
-If a student should get into financial difficulties, he/she should consult the Finance Tutor and his/her Tutor in the first instance and as soon as possible.
+If a student should get into financial difficulties, they should consult the Finance Tutor and their Tutor in the first instance and as soon as possible.

 - (I) University Composition Fees and College Fees (for self-funding students) and some minor charges (for all students) are payable annually in advance (see 2.3).
-Invoices will be sent out from the Finance Department accordingly at the beginning of each term.
-Some self-funding students require annual confirmation from College that they have paid their fees.
-The Student Finance Office will be pleased to supply this when payment has been made. - (2) Meals.
+Invoices will be sent out from the Finance Department accordingly at the beginning of each full term.
+Some self-funding students require annual confirmation from College that they have paid their fees, the Student Finance Team will be pleased to supply this when payment has been made. - (2) Meals.
 All full-time students are normally required to pay a Kitchen Minimum Billing charge which has been set at a rate of £155 per term (£50 per term for part-time students).
-This can be drawn down to use for meals in College including formal dining, informal dining, snacks and drinks as well as graduation lunches and teas.
-This charge is included in your College Bill at the beginning of each term and a credit placed on your University Card.
-When meals to this value have been consumed, students may pay for further meals by 'topping up' their University Card using the Kappture App or, if that is not possible, at Reception.
-It is not College policy to refund unspent balances.

-The success of the catering operation depends in large measure on the support of members, who are encouraged to take meals in College as much as possible.
-Kitchen and meal charges can therefore more easily be kept within reasonable limits.
+This can be drawn down to use for meals in College including formal dining, informal dining, snacks and drinks.
+This charge is included in your College Bill at the beginning of each term and a credit placed on your meal card.
+When meals to this value have been consumed, students may pay for further meals by 'topping up' their meal card using the meal card app.
+It is not College policy to refund unspent balances. - The success of the catering operation depends in large measure on the support of members, who are encouraged to take meals in College as much as possible.
+Kitchen and meal charges can therefore more easily be kept within reasonable limits. - (3) Rent (see 3.3).
+Rent is payable as per the accommodation licence and invoices are issued on the first day of full term.
+Additional invoices or credit notes are issued during the term if any changes are made as allowed by the accommodation licence and in liaison with the Accommodation Department. - If an accommodation licence ends in July this rent will be charged with the Easter Term invoice, Accommodation licences ending in August and September, will be charged at the beginning of July for the period July the end date.